sbuggay/sentry/packages/sentry-server-data/README.md

   }
 ]
 ```
-sentryservice will run the script `service httpd status` and if `running` is detected as a substring of the stdout the service is considered to be up.
+sentry-server-data will run the script `service httpd status` and if `running` is detected as a substring of the stdout the service is considered to be up.